MattaRama/csc434genome/README.md

 ```
 python src/fetch-data.py
 ```
-This will download and decompress the chromosome data from the UCSC repository.
+This will download and decompress the chromosome data from the UCSC repository into the `data/raw/` directory.
 Note that this requires that you have at least 2.75GB of available disk space.

 Once you have downloaded the data, you can calculate the entropy and statistics for each chromosome using: